ValerioB88/mind-set-example/src/utils/decoder/README.md

 Interrupting training with `CTRL+C` should actually end the training gracefully: the test dataset are computed one final time, the `csv` files are written in the appropriate folder, and the PyTorch model is also saved.
 In any case, a PyTorch `checkpoint` model is saved every epoch.

 #### Other options
 Check other otions with `python -m src.utils.decoder.train -h`.
-Overall, let's try to all use the same default options when possible.
+Let's try to all use the same default options when possible.

 ## Neptune.ai
 [Neptune.ai](ww.neptune.ai) is a tool for logging experiments on the web.
 You don't need to use Neptune, but my training loop codebase is well integrated with it: it will save sample images and log training/testing charts in the Neptune page.